Siva-0317/Face-Recognition/README.md

 # Face Recognition System

-A simple Python project (suitable for a 12th‑grade project) that uses OpenCV and face-recognition to register faces via webcam and recognize them in real time.
+A simple Python project that uses OpenCV and face-recognition to register faces via webcam and recognize them in real time.
 Face encodings are stored locally so data persists between runs.

 ## Features
 - Register new faces using your webcam